catamorphism/message-format-wg/exploration/function-composition-part-2.md

 (conceptually, `uppercase . duration . getAge`),
-the formatted value returned by `:getAge` is _not_ just "the argument with formatting options applied", but rather, a component of the argument.
+the formatted value returned by `:getAge` is _not_ just "the argument with formatting options applied", but rather, a piece of the argument.
 Other functions can be imagined that do more general computation on arguments.